Yukon's new gender-affirming care policy is most comprehensive in Canada, experts say | CBC News

 Medical professionals requested policy revision

-This new policy has been in the works for about two years.

-In 2019, the Yukon government started looking at revising the strategy after receiving multiple requests from medical professionals advocating on behalf of their patients for better coverage.
+The document has been in the works since 2019, when the Yukon government started looking at revising its strategy after receiving multiple requests from medical professionals advocating on behalf of their patients for better coverage.

-Marguerite Fenske, acting director for Insured Health and Hearing Services, said this was a "big sign" that something needed to change.
+Marguerite Fenske, acting director for Insured Health and Hearing Services, said the influx of requests was a "big sign" that something needed to change.

-"These services really are required for the best for [people's] health and well-being," said Fenske.
+"These services really are required ... for [people's] health and well-being," said Fenske.

 Michelle Wolsky, a nurse practitioner with Yukon's sexual health clinic, helped with the policy's initial consultation.